icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-signalify](https://github.com/alcfeoh/ngx-signalify) - A small library to convert RxJs Observables into Angular Signals.
 * [angular-odata](https://github.com/diegomvh/angular-odata) - A fluent API for querying, creating, updating and deleting OData resources in Angular.
 * [ngx-http-retry](https://github.com/itpixelz/ngx-http-retry) - An Angular service that provides HTTP methods (GET, POST, PUT, DELETE) with built-in retry logic using RxJS's `retry` operator.
+* [ng-memento](https://github.com/terzurumluoglu/ng-memento) - Makes your application faster by preventing the same HTTP requests from being called again in your Angular project.

 #### Integrations